 Michał Kotnarowski is a political scientist and sociologist employed in the Institute of Philosophy and Sociology of PAS and Institute of Political Studies of PAS.
 His research interests include electoral behaviour, comparative politics, political culture and methodology of social research.
 Michał authored and co-authored several books and articles.
 He has published, among others, in Party Politics, Acta Politica, Communist and Post-Communist Studies, as well as in Studia Socjologiczne (Sociological Studies) and Studia Polityczne (Political Studies).
 As a teacher of advanced statistical techniques, he regularly cooperates with ECPR Methods School, Université Catholique de Louvain and the SWPS University.
 Participant of many research projects, including the Polish National Election Study, Polish Panel Survey POLPAN, COST Action: True European Voter.
 He was a scholarship holder of the National Science Centre and the Accademia Nazionale dei Lincei.
 He is a member of the editorial board of Kultura i Społeczeństwo (Culture and Society) journal.

-Marta Kołczyńska is a sociologist, currently working as a post-doctoral researcher at the Institute of Philosophy and Sociology, Polish Academy of Sciences.
-Here research interests include political trust and participation in comparative perspective, as well as cross-national survey methodology and quantitative methods in the social sciences.
+Marta Kołczyńska is a sociologist working at Instittute of Political Studies, Polish Academy of Sciences.
+Her research interests include political trust and participation in comparative perspective, as well as cross-national survey methodology and quantitative methods in the social sciences.
 The full list of publications and projects is available at martakolczynska.com.

 Bogdan W. Mach